The Amber Witch (opera): Synopsis

 The opera is set in the island of Usedom in 17th-century Pomerania (now Germany/Poland) during The Thirty Years War and tells the story of Mary, the "Amber Witch" of the title, and the daughter of the local pastor, Abraham Schweidler.
 She has discovered a vein of amber on the Streckelberg hill outside her village of Koserow.
 She uses it to buy food and clothes for the starving villagers, but tells no one of the source of her apparent wealth.

 Count Rudiger of Ravenstein falls in love with her and woos her disguised as a peasant.
 However, the local Commandant is also in love with her.
 When Mary spurns his affections and chooses Rudiger, the Commandant contrives with the aid of his jealous servant Elsie, the leader of a local witch coven, to have Mary accused of witchcraft and imprisoned.
 In a dramatic trial scene (Act 3, Sc.
 3), Mary confesses, to save her distraught father from further pain, and is condemned to die at the stake.
 Count Rudiger, also imprisoned by order of the Commandant, escapes and rescues Mary as she is about to be tied to the stake, and the young lovers are reunited when the King pardons Mary and orders that her accuser take her place.
-Elsie, however, is found dead at the foot of the stake, having taking poison administered by her erstwhile accomplice, the Commandant, and he in turn is disgraced and banished by order of the King.
+Elsie, however, is found dead at the foot of the stake, having taken poison administered by her erstwhile accomplice, the Commandant, and he in turn is disgraced and banished by order of the King.